This is a room with lots to explore and learn, and a few surprises, like every great attic.

 - Capture your shadow on the wall with a strobe light in the Phosphorescent Room and draw with light-emitting diode (LED) pens to add details.

-- Create a puppet show with our extensive puppet collection through Animateering, a virtual world capturing dozens of puppets that you can move, jump and spin, and change the scenery and music.
+- Create a puppet show with our extensive puppet collection through Animateering, a virtual world capturing dozens of puppets that mimic you through a Kinect system as you move, jump and spin, and change the scenery and music.
 Created in collaboration with Carnegie Mellon University's Entertainment Technology Center.

 - Sort balls by color using a big turning wheel with Color Bouncer